 Take Your Time

-Remember – acquiring a foreign tongue is a life-long process.
+Remember – acquiring foreign languages is a life-long process.
+Be it Spanish, Italian, or French, you will need time.
 Don’t worry if it seems like it’s going slow.
 You’ll get to the point where you can communicate comfortably in no time!

 Why Spanish is Useful Even Outside of Spain